shivannis/xandr-docs-public/xandr-docs/articles/monetize/broker-fees.md

 flat CPM.
 Think of this as the Network having other costs associated with acquiring the inventory.

-Xandr does not physically handle broker fees: we don't collect money from Networks and pay out to third parties.
+Microsoft Advertising does not physically handle broker fees: we don't collect money from Networks and pay out to third parties.
 But we want you to be able to run the business side of things as easily as possible on the platform.